Soil is a vital part of the natural environment! Therefore, building and maintaining healthy soil is important.

 Filled sharps containers can be taken to appropriate collection sites, which may include doctors’ offices, hospitals, health clinics, pharmacies, health departments, community organizations, police and fire stations, and medical waste facilities.

 L.A.
-County Sheriff’s Department has drop-off locations for medical sharps and all drugs and medicines.
+County Sheriff’s Department has drop-off locations for medical sharps.
 Click here for a listing of locations or visit their website.

 Household Hazardous Waste Collection Sites